briyaphilip/SimpleToDo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+I had challenges getting used to the syntax of Java.

 ## License